Julien Duvivier directed Pépé le Moko, a film that combines elements of French poetic realism and those of film noir.

 Ines tells Slimane about Pepe’s plan, leading to his arrest at the harbor.

-In last, inevitably tragic scene, Pepe watches the ship take Gaby away and commits suicide with a knife.
+In the last, inevitably tragic scene, Pepe watches the ship take Gaby away and commits suicide with a knife.

 With little to no location shooting, Jacques Krauss’ work was central to the production of the film.
 At that time in French cinema, shooting on sets was preferred to location shooting because of the artistic control it gave to designers such as Krauss.